 As part of our wrap around pastoral care at Stowe, we have a counselling team who support the well-being of our pupils and staff.
 There is clear evidence that emotional well-being is a key indicator of academic achievement, and subsequently improved outcomes in later life.

-"Counselling gives our pupils the opportunity to work towards living in a more satisfying and resourceful way.
-Counselling may be concerned with developmental issues, coping with crisis, developing personal isight and knowledge, working through feelings of inner conflict or improving relationships with others.
+"Counselling gives (our pupils) the opportunity to work towards living in a more satisfying and resourceful way.
+Counselling may be concerned with developmental issues, coping with crisis, developing personal insight and knowledge, working through feelings of inner conflict or improving relationships with others.

 The Counsellor's role is to facilitate working in ways that respect values, personal resources and capacity for self-determination."